liberland/Constitution/Liberland-constitution.md

 * **§I.1.** The enumeration in this Constitution of certain rights shall not be construed to deny or disparage others retained by the Citizens and other Residents of the Free Republic of Liberland.
 * **§I.2.** The powers not conferred upon the Public Administration by this Constitution, shall not be exercised by it.
 * **§I.3.** Any Person in public office who is convicted of intentional breach of this Constitution shall be immediately removed from the office and shall not hold any other public office in the future.
-* **§I.4.** All Agents of the Public Administration shall be personally liable for any loss caused by themselves whilst acting in their official capacity but unlawfully and/or in error.
+* **§I.4.** All Agents of the Public Administration shall be Personally liable for any loss caused by themselves whilst acting in their official capacity but unlawfully and/or in error.
 * **§I.5.** All Persons staying within the territory of the Free Republic of Liberland shall be bound to observe the Constitution and all laws passed by the Assembly in accordance with this Constitution; no Member or Agent of the Public Administration shall be excluded from the operation of any law passed by the Assembly.
 * **§I.6.** All administrative decisions of the Public Administration shall be subject to challenge in the Civil Court by a Person in whose respect it was given, or any other Person who can prove one's interest in that decision.
-* **§I.7.** All Warrants in the Free Republic of Liberland shall be issued by a judge of the Criminal Court upon request by an Agent of the Law Enforcement or the Office of the Public Prosecutor and shall be supported by evidence of probable cause; such warrants shall be as detailed as possible; every Warrant granted for a continuous action shall expire no later than after one year and shall be renewed by another judge in accordance with ordinary procedure.
+* **§I.7.** All Warrants in the Free Republic of Liberland shall be issued by a Judge of the Criminal Court upon request by an Agent of the Law Enforcement or the Office of the Public Prosecutor and shall be supported by evidence of probable cause; such warrants shall be as detailed as possible; every Warrant granted for a continuous action shall expire no later than after one year and shall be renewed by another Judge in accordance with ordinary procedure.
 * **§I.8.** The state of the Free Republic of Liberland, or any part thereof, shall not be incorporated to any other jurisdiction.
 * **§I.9.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated following a conviction in a court of law; the term “Agent of the Public Administration” shall signify any Person working for, or contractually bound with, any body of the Public Administration; the term “Member of the Public Administration” shall signify anyone who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for, or acting pursuant to a Warrant made public by, the Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify anyone holding the Citizenship of the Free Republic of Liberland; the term “Resident” shall signify anyone within the jurisdiction of the Free Republic of Liberland who is not a Citizen.